New Finmeccanica head faces fallout from India crisis

 In Italy, elections are only just over a week away and all sides are trying to make political capital from the latest in a series of corruption cases to shake the Italian business world.

-Former Prime Minister Silvio Berlusconi, who has fought a series of legal battles himself over his business empire and private life, has said that overzealous prosecutors risked harming Italian business.
+Former Prime Minister Silvio Berlusconi, who has fought a series of legal battles himself over his business empire and private life, said on Wednesday that overzealous prosecutors risked harming Italian business.

 The Italian state remains the largest shareholder in Finmeccanica with a stake of about 30 percent.

 "In this moment it would be crazy...
-I am talking about Eni, Enel, about Finmeccanica," Bersani said when asked about potential privatisations in a television interview, referring to oil giant Eni (ENI.MI) and utilities group Enel (ENEI.MI).
+I am talking about Eni, Enel, about Finmeccanica," Bersani said when asked about potential privatisations in a television interview, referring to state-controlled oil giant Eni and utilities group Enel .

 Ratings agency Moody's confirmed its rating of Finmeccanica debt after Pansa's appointment but cut the outlook to negative from stable.